lukecav/awesome-woocommerce/README.md

 * [WooCommerce Product Bundles - Min/Max Items](https://github.com/somewherewarm/woocommerce-product-bundles-min-max-items) - WooCommerce Product Bundles plugin that allows you to define min/max bundled item count constraints.
 * [PW WooCommerce Bulk Edit](https://wordpress.org/plugins/pw-bulk-edit/) - PW WooCommerce Bulk Edit is a powerful way to update your WooCommerce product catalog.
 Finally, no more tedious clicking through countless pages making the same change to all products.
 * [WooCommerce variations Select2](https://wordpress.org/plugins/woo-variations-select2/) - A simple plugin that enables Select2 for WooCommerce variations select boxes.
+* [WooCommerce Order Cancel for Customers](https://wordpress.org/plugins/woo-order-cancel-for-customers/) - A tiny plugin that will enable customers to cancel woocommerce order within a certain amount of time.

 ## Search Plugins
 * [ElasticPress](https://wordpress.org/plugins/elasticpress/) - A fast and flexible search and query engine for WordPress.